List of residential colleges: University of Toronto

-The University of Toronto has seven constituent and federated colleges on its St. George campus.
+The University of Toronto has seven colleges on its St. George campus.
 All undergraduates in the faculty of arts and science are members of a college, but students in other faculties have only limited connections with the colleges.
+Three of the colleges are federated universities, while four are constituent colleges of the University of Toronto.
 The first college, University College, was established in 1853 but students did not come into residence until its building was completed in 1859.